Brighton, Victoria: Population

 Vertical aerial panorama of Middle Brighton Pier.and the Brighton Baths from above.
 February 2023.

 In the 2016 Census, there were 23,253 people in Brighton.
 68.1% of people were born in Australia.
 The next most common countries of birth were England 5.4%, China 2.8%, New Zealand 1.7%, United States of America 1.2% and South Africa 1.1%.
 79.0% of people spoke only English at home.
 Other languages spoken at home included Mandarin 3.2%, Greek 1.9%, Italian 1.5%, Russian 1.4% and French 0.8%.
 The most common responses for religion in Brighton were Christianity 55.9%, No Religion 33.6%, Catholic 22.5% (subsector of Christianity) and Anglican 16.7% (subsector of Christianity.

 Transport

 Brighton is serviced by the Gardenvale, North Brighton, Middle Brighton, and Brighton Beach railway stations on the Sandringham line.

-Tram Route 64 from Melbourne University services the eastern extremities of the suburb, while there are also a range of bus services, including 216, Monash University bound 630 and 219 which run through the Melbourne CBD.
-Several major arterial roads run near or through Brighton.
+There is an extensive network of bus routes in the area.
+Major routes include 600/922/923, forming a related corridor between St Kilda and Southland Shopping Centre north-south through the suburb; 603 north to Burnley; and routes 630 and 703 running east towards Monash University (Clayton) (and Blackburn for 703).
+Parts of routes 606, 626, 811/812, and 823 also run through the suburb.

+Major arterial roads, such as South Road and North Road, run near or through Brighton.

 The Bay Trail off-road bicycle path passes through the Brighton foreshore.